varshat14/TaskTracker/README.md

 Varsha T

 🎓 B.E. in Information Science and Engineering (2022–2026)

-💼 Passionate about Frontend Development, UI/UX Design, and Cloud-integrated Web Apps Fully responsive — works seamlessly on desktops, tablets, and mobiles
+💼 Passionate about Frontend Development, UI/UX Design, and Cloud-integrated Web Apps